Presidency-Inc/OmniLang/README.md

-#OmniLang CSON
+# OmniLang CSON
-## CSV-to-JSON Transformation Framework with OmniLang/CSON
+## CSV-to-JSON Transformation Language & Framework with OmniLang/CSON

 Below is a comprehensive README documentation for the project.
 It covers: